Kaperich: Kölnische Höfe

 Kölnische Höfe, sometimes also called Pochtener Höfe, was built sometime about 1500.
 In 1741, the Uersfeld church books listed two estates there.

 The name “Kölnische Höfe” goes back to the former Electorate of Cologne landholdings there (“Cologne” is Köln in German), and the popular name “Pochtener Höfe” comes from the hamlet’s location in the Pochtener Wald (forest), which had its first documentary mention as Puthena in 1050.

-It is worth noting that, except in instances such as road signs and titles in documents, the name almost never takes the form “Kölnische Höfe” owing to the niceties of German grammar, for “Kölnische Höfe” is the form unprejudiced by an article.
+Except in instances such as road signs and titles in documents, the name almost never takes the form “Kölnische Höfe” owing to the niceties of German grammar, for “Kölnische Höfe” is the form unprejudiced by an article.
 However, in common usage, the name always takes a definite article.
 Furthermore, it also inflects for case.
 Thus it is die Kölnischen Höfe in the nominative and accusative, den Kölnischen Höfen in the dative and der Kölnischen Höfe in the genitive.
 The name is also plural, meaning that the verb must take the third-person plural form if the name is the subject.

 The communal bakehouse (Backhaus, or more popularly Backes in German) standing at the entrance to the hamlet is under monumental protection, and as such is the only building in the municipality with this distinction (see Culture and sightseeing – Buildings below).
 The quarrystone building was built in 1923.